HenryDykhne/AlphaHacks2020/README.md

 # AlphaHacks2020

-To pull from master branch, as new vcLinkDB.db must be created.
+To pull from master branch, a new vcLinkDB.db must be created.

 Steps for pulling from master branch